UnrealMultiple/TShockPlugin/DataSync/README.en.md

-# DataSync progress synchronization plug -in
+# DataSync progress synchronization plug-in

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

 - Author: love
 - Source: github
-- The progress is synchronized when the two server -side databases use a database
+- When two servers share a database, progress synchronization is realized.

 ## Update log